 - Should your child develop symptoms of COVID-19 during the day – you will be responsible for arranging to transport them home from school.
 They will be unable to use the regular school transport to return home.

 - If you or anyone in your household is experiencing COVID-19 symptoms (new continuous dry cough, fever or the loss of or a change in your sense of smell or taste) you should not allow your child to travel on school transport.
-If your child goes to school in a taxi you should contact the taxi operator on the number detailed on your letter to advise them that your child will not be travelling.
+If your child goes to school in a taxi you should contact the operator to advise them that your child will not be travelling.
 You should visit the government COVID-19 website and the follow the advice regarding isolation and Test and Protect process.

-- Face coverings should be worn by children aged 5 years and over on dedicated school transport unless exemptions apply, to align with the position on public transport.
-If you use public service buses to get to school, children will need to wear a face covering and observe 1m social distancing.
+- Face coverings should be worn by children aged 5 years and over on dedicated school transport unless the child has an exemption.

-- Face coverings should be worn by children aged 5 years and over unless exemptions apply when travelling in taxis.
+- Face coverings should be worn by children aged 5 years and over in school taxis unless the child has an exemption.

 - It is recognised that the circumstances of many children with Additional Support Needs require adult carers to travel with the children, often in close proximity.
 Pupil Transport Assistants will follow general COVID-19 hygiene guidance.
 Pupil Transport Assistants will use hand sanitiser regularly throughout the journey.